Emyx3D/cribnew/README.md

     ```

 3.  **Environment Variables:**
     Create a `.env` file in the root of the project.
-If you plan to use Google AI features with Genkit, add your API key:
+Add your API keys:
     ```plaintext
+    # Optional: For Genkit AI features
     GOOGLE_GENAI_API_KEY=YOUR_GOOGLE_API_KEY

+    # Required: For Location Autocomplete (Google Places API)
+    NEXT_PUBLIC_GOOGLE_MAPS_API_KEY=YOUR_GOOGLE_MAPS_API_KEY_HERE
     ```
-    *Note: For basic functionality without AI, this might not be strictly necessary initially.*
+    *   You need to enable the "Places API" in your Google Cloud Console project and generate an API key.
+    *   **Important:** Restrict your API key in the Google Cloud Console to prevent unauthorized use (e.g., restrict to your domain or specific APIs like Places API).

 4.  **VS Code Setup (Recommended):**
     *   Install recommended extensions: